orlandocaraballo/sei/outlines/32-web-frameworks-ruby/32-afternoon-quiz.md

 8. Write down in words your process for solving number 3 and number 7?

 9. Given the following list of comments:
+    - Orange
+    - Spinach
-    - Stop embarassing me!
+    - Milk
-    - Console log monsta...
+    - Eggs
-    - My HDMI port doesn't work
-    - ...watch altered carbon...
+    - Apple
-    - Seriously, I know trigonometry.

     a.
 Describe this list in javascript code form.

     b.
 What javascript code would I write to allow someone to swap a value from one location on the list to another location on the list?

+    c.
+If you were told to sort these values, what characteristic would you use to sort them?

-10. Given the list on number 9, assign each comment / phrase to the person it best fits.
+10. Given the list on number 9, assign each comment / phrase to one of the following categories: `dairy`, `vegetables`, `fruits`.
 If you had to describe this relationship in javascript and ruby code, how would you write it?

 11. If you had to rate your confidence level so far in this course using a scale of 1-10 where 1 is "absolutely lost" and 10 is "extremely confident", where would you place yourself?
 Why?
 What current habits are you utilizing to improve your confidence in the course?

-12. What is best in life?